-(A) In accordance with section 3125.29 of the Revised Code, the child support enforcement agency (CSEA) with administrative responsibility may collect funds from an obligor who makes a payment in person at the CSEA.
+(A) In accordance with section 3125.29 of the Revised Code, a child support enforcement agency (CSEA) may collect funds from an obligor who makes a payment in person at the CSEA.
 When an obligor has more than one support order, the CSEA shall ask the obligor to identify what amounts of the payment to apply to the applicable support orders.

 (B) For the purposes of this rule, the "CSEA depository account" means the bank, credit union, or savings and loan association account used for the sole purpose of transmitting to child support payment central (CSPC) the payments-in-person received by the CSEA.